Problem Description

 Space and Time Complexity

 Time Complexity: O(n), where n is the length of the word.
-Space Complexity: O(1), as we're using a constant amount of space for calculations.
+Space Complexity: O(1).

 Solution